Academic Success and Student Progress

 • Student did not pass any major-related courses

-• While on Warning, student received more than one final grade of D, F, or I
+• While on Academic Concern, student received more than one final grade of D, F, or I

 In order to be eligible for a return to good academic standing, you must address the academic concerns identified by the Committee on Academic Progress.
 Students who fail to adequately address those concerns by the end of the term may be moved to Academic Time Away status.